-- An insurance company may try to act against your best interests and encourage you to “opt-out” now to save a few dollars, even though carrying MedPay will save you a lot of money later.
+- An insurance company may try to act against your best interests and encourage you to opt out now to save a few dollars, even though carrying MedPay can save you a lot of money later.

-- An car accident victim in Colorado can now avoid having to pay high health insurance deductibles for emergency care.
-Also, persons without health insurance can seek immediate treatment without the hassle of trying to find a health care provider who will treat an uninsured person or receiving collection notices from the hospital’s emergency room or ambulance service.
+- A car accident victim in Colorado can now avoid paying high health insurance deductibles for emergency care.
+Also, persons without health insurance can seek immediate treatment without the hassle of trying to find a healthcare provider who will treat an uninsured person, or receiving collection notices from the hospital’s emergency room or ambulance service.

-The point of this article and future uploads on this topic by Bachus & Schanker, LLC is the same goal as the Senate had in the enactment of this new law on January 1, 2009, and the same goal Bachus & Schanker, LLC undertakes with every case; to preserve the public peace, health and safety of Colorado individuals and families.
+Bachus & Schanker has the same goal as the Senate had in the enactment of this new law on January 1, 2009.
+It is the same goal Bachus & Schanker undertakes with every case; to preserve the public peace, health, and safety of Colorado individuals and families.

 An auto accident is a stressful event that can create short- and long-term financial, physical, and mental health challenges.
 Depending on the accident’s severity, you may need months or years of medical care if you sustained a bodily injury.
 Although your health insurance can cover some of these expenses, medical bills for out-of-pocket costs, such as copays and medications, can add up quickly.
 You may also need to replace damaged property and cope with reduced income if your injuries cause you to take time off work.